Run the TFS Upgrade Wizard

 How to run the TFS upgrade wizard

 First, install TFS, then run the upgrade configuration wizard.
-If you moved TFS to new hardware, you have to change the URL for TFS.
 If you move the TFS application tier to new hardware, you must update the URL for the application tier after you finish running the TFS upgrade wizard.

 After you install TFS, its configuration tool appears automatically.
 If for some reason you don’t see it, you can access it from the TFS administration console.
 Launch TFS administration console from the Start menu.
 In the admin console, choose Application Tier, and then choose Configure Installed Features.